-A doctoral degree is the goal for those who desire to enter the highest administration levels of education, such as superintendent of a school, or to become professors of higher education or another area of expertise.
+A doctoral degree is a good choice for those who desire to enter the highest administrative levels of education, such as by becoming a superintendent of a school or a professor of higher education or another subject area.
 The degree could also support an educational goal for students wanting to pursue research, curriculum development, or high-level governmental positions.

 Students who take doctoral courses can expect to learn about the newest research and studies in education.
 It is the highest level of in-depth learning, providing students with a skill set that will help them pursue new responsibilities.
 Quality control, research analysis, strategic planning, assessment techniques, and data management are some of the many skills that a doctoral degree in education will provide.

 Generally speaking, it takes an individual about four to five years to become a teacher.
 This timeline represents the time required to complete the minimum qualification for the teaching profession at an elementary, middle school, or high school level.

 Depending on the level and type of career they want, teachers should also prepare for additional years of study if they plan to earn an advanced degree, such as an MAT or a doctorate degree in education.
 The doctoral degree takes several years to obtain, as opposed to a master’s degree, which takes up to three years.
 The time to complete a doctorate in education can also depend on how long the student takes to complete their dissertation, or research project, which the student must also defend before a panel.

 Before you take the steps to become a teacher, you should consider several elements when selecting a program.
 The first element is to make sure a program is accredited, as accreditation provides proof that a college or university can sufficiently prepare students for their chosen field.
 A degree from an unaccredited institution could negatively impact your career.